lemiskutswa/JavaScript-Overview/README.md

             )

-- ParseInt will only convert to whole numbers while Number() will convert a value into an interger or floating point number
+- ParseInt will only convert to whole numbers while Number() will convert a value into an interger or floating point number.
+There's also a String() function that will convert values into strings

 - onkeydown can be used instead of onclick.
 - clicks and keydowns are known as events: onclick and onkeydow are event listeners.
 Every event listner gets an event object